ilujade/Le_Basculement/README-en.md

 \-So, Ben, are you saying that the dark side is the most powerful?
 I said, advancing towards him, who was beginning to fear the worst.
 You say that the dark side is the most powerful, but look: you, you have been trained for a long time and you have not managed to fight, I who knew nothing.
 \- Rey, shut up! he shouted furiously.
 Is that how you want to ridicule me in front of my army?
 Why did you go so far?
 You only had to do it right in front of the tanks.
-\- No, Ben, I do not want to ridicule you, I told him honestly.
+\- No, Ben, I don't want to ridicule you, I told him honestly.
 That's not what I want.
-\- Tell yourself, Rey, that now it is too late, that I will not come back.
+\- Tell yourself, Rey, that now it is too late, that I won't come back.
 This is no longer possible !
 But you, on the other hand, come with me!
 \- No, Ben!
 What you do is monstrous, stop all that.
 \- You forget something, Rey, he said in a suddenly safer tone.
 Jedi art, the fight of the Jedi, is not limited to the lightsaber!

 He then raised his arms in front of me and projected me a few meters further using the Force.
 I did not have my weapons anymore.
 He hastened to take his and came to me.
 I was still lying on the floor in shock.
 He put his foot on my back and pressed hard.
 Then, to my right, he brushed my face with his lightsaber.
 \- Rey, that's enough, you have no hope.
 Meet me ! he declared to me, victorious.
 Otherwise, the Resistance will see that its last hope is dead, that the one they hoped for is no more!

 At that time I did not know what to do.
-I could not accept his proposal.
+I couldn't accept his proposal.
 But under my right hand I felt a big stone.
 I moved very slowly, because his lightsaber was really close to me.
 There was a big temperature difference between my nose close to this weapon and my left cheek lying on the ground in the snow.
 The snow that covered the red salt.
 He did not pay attention to my hand squeezing the stone.
 At the last moment, I rolled over and threw the stone in my face.
 I ran for my weapon.
 He was rubbing his face where the stone had hit him.
 But again we were face to face, intact, as if nothing had happened.
 We were getting closer to each other, we were turning around, ready to resume the fight.